 Temporary Accommodation occupation has more than doubled since April 2015 and 3/4 of these cases are placed into temporary accommodation out of the TRDC district.
 The average times that applicants spend in Temporary Accommodation is anything between 6 months- 2 years.
 There is a large demand for housing and sourcing stock to meet that need can prove difficult.

 How is it allocated?

 The Housing Options Team will arrange temporary accommodation where available taking into account the statutory requirements on local authorities in respect of suitability of accommodation, including the Suitability of Accommodation Order 2012, and the Homelessness Code of Guidance 2006

 All of an applicants personal circumstances will be considered including the ability to access local transport links, support service including medical services.

 Applicants will be provided with suitable temporary accommodation and be given as much information on local services as possible

 Conditions of occupation

 When offered temporary accommodation, applicants are asked to sign an occupancy agreement advising of the conditions to adhere to when occupying the accommodation.
-One of the Housing Options team will complete the Temporary Accomodation sign up paperwork with you.
+One of the Housing Options team will complete the Temporary Accommodation sign up paperwork with you.

 It is in the residents' interests to read these conditions thoroughly as a breach of the occupancy agreement could result in the Council repossessing the property and discharging its interim or full homeless duty towards you.

 Residents are also strongly advised to insure personal belongings, as the Council cannot accept responsibility for any damage to them during the stay in temporary accommodation.